- Publisher: Relish Books

 Can Lily use her wits and the power of her Maori heritage to preserve the unicorns’ freedom?

 Lily and the Unicorn King is the first book in an edge-of-your-saddle middle grade fantasy series.
-If you like brave heroines, legendary creatures, and new twists on ancient folklore, then you’ll love Kate Gordon’s galloping tale.
+Ride into the adventure today!

 What people are saying about Lily and the Unicorn King